philipnickel/PIS_page_philip_fork/docs/latest_news/quick-start-notebook.rst

 **Step 2: Select Python Kernel**
 - In the top right corner of the notebook, click on "Select Kernel".
 - Choose the appropriate Python environment.
 For first year DTU students, select the environment named `Base(Python 3.12.XX)`.
-- If you do not see the correct environment follow :ref:`this <common-issues-fall25>` link to troubleshoot.
+- If you do not see the correct environment follow ref`this <common-issues-fall25>` link to troubleshoot.

 **Step 3: Write and Run Code Cells**
 - If you are already in a notebook from a course, navigate to the top middle and press `Run All`.